 If the bank has doubts about the reliability of deduplication or the combination of accounts in SCVs, the bank will mark the SCV in the SCV file with "BETROUWBAARHEID NIET GEGARANDEERD" ("Reliability not guaranteed").
-There are various permitted combinations of identifying properties on the basis of which a customer's identity can be established with certainty for SCV purposes.
-Before discussing the possible combinations of identifying data, an explanation of the use of national or fiscal identification numbers follows.
+There are various permitted combinations of identifying properties on the basis of which a customer's identity can be established

-15 See Chapter 5, Data Quality Assurance, in the SCV Policy Rule.
+16 See Chapter 5, Data Quality Assurance, in the SCV Policy Rule.

-16 See Article 5(1f) of the DGS Directive.
+17 See Article 5(1f) of the DGS Directive.

-17 See DNB's Guidance on the Wwft and the Sw, version of December 2020.
+18 See DNB's Guidance on the Wwft and the Sw, version of December 2020.

-18 For the DGS banks have the obligation to register and process the BSN, where this is not regulated in the Wwft and Sw.
+19 For the DGS banks have the obligation to register and process the BSN, where this is not regulated in the Wwft and Sw.

-19 In connection with the requirement in Section 29.01(2) of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Wft that a depositor's identity must be established and verified.
+20In connection with the requirement in Section 29.01(2) of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Wft that a depositor's identity must be established and verified.